w3c/vc-di-bbs/CONTRIBUTING.md

-# EdDSA Data Integrity Cryptosuites
+# BBS Data Integrity Cryptosuites

 Contributions to this repository are intended to become part of Recommendation-track documents governed by the [W3C Patent